cbcrg/tcoffee/docs/tcoffee_manual.rst

 Identifying and Removing Outliers
 ----------------------------------
 Sequences that are too distantly related from the rest of the set will sometimes have very negative effects on the overall alignment.
 To prevent this, it is advisable not to use them.
-This can be done when trimming the sequences.
-For instance,
+This can be done when trimming the sequences, for instance:

 ::